ministryofjustice/moj-frontend/docs/components/Progress-tar.md

 ### How the component is currently used

-When a user is subject to steps in a process outside of their responsibility or control, a progress tracker/checklist supports or replaces a task list by giving a different overview on progress and outcomes.
+When a user is subject to steps in a process outside of their responsibility or control, a progress tracker supports or replaces a task list by giving a different overview on progress and outcomes.
 This differs from a timeline in that it does not log events and grow.

-It is a pre-fixed set of finite steps.
+It's a pre-fixed set of finite steps.
 Steps may/may not be completed in any order depending on the process, but the order of the tracker stays fixed.
-On the Make and register LPA product we support the tracker with banners above detailing connected events and directions to dated comms from Notify.
+On the ‘Make and register an LPA‘ product we support the tracker with banners above detailing connected events and directions to dated comms from Notify.

 ### Contribute to this component
 You can help develop this component by adding information to the Github discussion.
 This helps other people to use it in their service.